outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+  - list points of overlap & connection between interfaces

+  - concept definition

+  - find incentives of a system
+    - find relationships in system
+    - find primary inputs (work, cost, movement) and outputs (rewards) in system
+    - find input-minimizing points/routes in system (points/routes that minimize work)
+    - find concepts in system (remainder profit after required features are built)
+    - find interaction layer & objects in system (profit, features, contract)
+    - find strategy to allocate interaction objects (minimize features) in a way that achieves an input-minimizing point (minimize work)
+    - example: fixed-cost contract
+      - increased number of features have a negative correlation with increased profit
+        - work is an input to features
+      - 'remainder profit' is maximized if work to fulfill required features is minimized
+      - the primary incentive is to minimize features to just the required features
+        - sub-incentive to minimize work

   - weather tool: deploy prediction algorithms to CDN servers instead of data - if actual data varies more from predicted data above a threshold as determined by calculation servers higher up pipeline, force query of actual data rather than predictions to downstream servers & update prediction functions' outlier handlers

   - initial automated tests of a data set (to apply an associated architecture/algorithm to) can answer questions like "can a set of variables produce the level of variance needed to contribute information to complete a task (like prediction of an output variable), determined by matching the level of variance in the output (like the most different examples in a category)"